erikn69/laravel-google-drive-ext-demo/README/3-getting-your-team-folder-id.md

 # Laravel & Google Drive Storage

-## Getting your Root Folder ID
+## Getting your Team Folder ID

-If you want to store files in your Google Drive root directory, then the folder ID can be `null`.
-Else go into your Drive and create a folder.
+If you want to store files in your Google Drive Team directory, then the folder can be empty.

 Because Google Drive allows duplicate names, it identifies each file and folder with a unique ID.
 If you open your folder, you will see the **Folder ID** in the URL.